A Homeowners Checklist to Winterizing Their Home

 During the colder seasons, it’s recommended to replace the furnace filters monthly.
 Air flow is often restricted when the filter is dirty which can potentially enhance the energy demand meaning more money for you.
 None of us want that, right?

 We also recommend that a heating/cooling expert examine your furnace before winter hits to ensure proper efficiency.

 3. Reverse your Fan Flow

-Did you know most modern day ceiling fans come with a switch to reverse the blade flow?
-Running your fans clockwise creates warm breeze.
+Did you know most modern-day ceiling fans come with a switch to reverse the blade flow?
+Running your fans clockwise creates a warm breeze.
 Reversing your fan flow can potentially lower heating costs by up to 10 percent.

 4. Thank Your Thermostat